U.S. Coast Guard seized $37 million in cocaine, offloaded in Miami Beach

 Linberto Gallardo-Gonzalez, Uriel Julio Tapia, Miguel Angelsori-Ortiz and Miguel Vasquez-Barrios where arrested.

-The Coast Guard seized $37 million worth of cocaine at sea and will be offloaded Tuesday at Miami Beach Coast Guard station.
+The Coast Guard seized $37 million worth of cocaine at sea and it was offloaded Tuesday at Miami Beach Coast Guard station.

-The operation happened on Jan.
-22nd, just south of the Dominican Republic.
-Coast Guard officials said their aircraft spotted a 25-foot speeding boat with 4 people and suspicious packages aboard.
+The operation started with a high-speed chase on the high seas just south of the Dominican Republic.
+Coast Guard officials said their aircraft spotted a 25-foot speeding boat with four people and suspicious packages aboard.